 Credentialing as a Licensed Professional Counselor requires education, passing scores on two examinations, and a residency, or period of supervised practice.
 As a Wisconsin counselor, you may also have an additional qualification or specialty added to your professional license.

 Your first step is completion of a graduate level program in counseling or a related field.
-It must include, at minimum, 42 semester hours or 63 quarter hours.
+Current requirements call for a degree that includes, at minimum, 42 semester hours or 63 quarter hours.
+In September of 2018, however, the requirement will increase to 60 semester hours.

 The board considers any program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE) to be approved.

 If your program has not been approved, you will need to demonstrate that it meets curricular requirements.
-You will need a three semester hour (or four quarter hour) class in counseling theory.
+Under current regulation, you will need a three semester hour (or four quarter hour) class in counseling theory.
 You will also need a three semester hour course in at least six of the following content areas:

 In addition, you will need to complete at least three semester hours of supervised counseling practicum.